 The New York metropolitan area is served by LaGuardia (LGA), Kennedy (JFK), and Newark-Liberty (EWR) airports.
 The Port Authority of New York and New Jersey website has detailed pages for each airport that include sections on ground transportation options between the airports and Manhattan.

 LaGuardia MTA Bus:

-The only mass transit option between Manhattan and LaGuardia is the M60 route (PDF) of the NYC Transit bus system.
+The only mass transit option between Manhattan and LaGuardia is the M60 Select Bus route (PDF) of the NYC Transit system.
 It travels back and forth between the airport terminals and the Morningside Heights neighborhood, including stops relatively close to GISS on Broadway at 116th St. and at 106th St. The M60 makes stops in Astoria, Queens, and in Harlem along the way.
 Although the bus schedule indicates the M60 should take 40 to 60 minutes to travel between the airport and GISS (depending on time of day), adverse traffic conditions can sometimes cause it to take as long as 90 minutes, most likely during weekday working hours or rush hour.

 The airport bus stops are green-framed glass shelters located alongside the ground transport road just outside terminal baggage claim areas.
-Cost is $2.75 and must be paid in advance using one of the Select Bus Service kiosks adjacent to the shelters.
+The fare is $2.75 and must be paid in advance using one of the Select Bus Service kiosks adjacent to the shelters.

 JFK AirTrain and Subway:

 At JFK, the AirTrain monorail circulates around the various terminals and then leads off to the Howard Beach stop of the subway A train, to the Sutphin Blvd. stop of the subway E train, and to the Long Island Rail Road's Jamaica station.
 The AirTrain costs $5, and then you have to pay the subway ($2.75) or train fare ($7-$16) to get to Manhattan.